 Diverse also describes the spiritual caregiving opportunities you will find in our program.
 We offer placements in a trauma hospital as well as a hospice, working with those in long-term rehabilitation as well as acute care settings, among families who have a loved one in an ICU as well as parents and grandparents of premature newborns, and so much more.

-We pride ourselves not only on the innovative and exceptional quality of training you’ll receive but also the fact that over the course of four CPE units we include the elements -such as writing a pastoral care theory paper, for example – that are necessary to help prepare each chaplain we for board certification by the College of Pastoral Supervision and Psychotherapy.
+We pride ourselves not only on the innovative and exceptional quality of training you’ll receive but also the fact that over the course of four CPE units we include the elements -such as writing a pastoral care theory paper, for example – that are necessary to help prepare each chaplain we train for board certification by the College of Pastoral Supervision and Psychotherapy.